 ● Working with Brion ●

-Two notes to share:
+two letters to share:

 There I was happy as a cat up the mast on Lovely Lady secure in my Rigger’s Harness.
 With a big smile on my face having successfully completed my tasks Jani began lowering me to the deck.
 Suddenly when I was about 10 feet off the deck and almost horizontal the rope slipped off the winch and I began to descend rapidly.
 As if in slow motion I thought to myself “I’m falling, let go of the ascender.”
 As I opened my hand I came to a quick and gentle stop about 8 feet off the deck.
 The first words out of my mouth were “Thank God Brion sold me this wonderful piece of equipment.”
 A few minutes later when our hearts had returned to a normal beat and I was standing on the deck we both breathed a sigh of relief.